When urban dwellers have access to fresh,

 We want to ensure that families and cities will always have access to fresh produce at an affordable price.

 Secure your AEVA today with a 20% down payment.
-The remainder will be paid upon shipping in November.
+The remainder will be paid upon shipping.
 Get excited to grow!

 Learn more on our website or contact the Just Vertical team directly